jaws-1684/chess/README.md

 Then run the game from your terminal with `chess`.

 >[!TIP]
-> If installing the gem is not an option, after cloning the repository, first install the dependecies: `bundle install` And run the game with `bin/chess`.
+> If installing the gem is not an option, after cloning the repository, first install the dependecies: `bundle install`.
+And run the game with `bin/chess`.